sliu7714/csc309_website/README.md

 ![login page screenshot](Files/screenshots_phase1/login.png)

 ### Login
-Please note that you will stay logged in as a user until you decide to logout (logout in profile page) Here are some mock credentials that you are already loaded in the database MOCK-DATA credentials:
+Please note that you will stay logged in as a user until you decide to logout (logout in profile page) or until the session expires (1 hour)
+Here are some mock credentials that you are already loaded in the database MOCK-DATA credentials:
 - Regular-User-1: